liandro-silva/liandro-silva/README.md

 - 💬&nbsp; Call me on Linkedin if you want to chat.
 [Linkedin](https://www.linkedin.com/in/liandrowesley)

-- 💬&nbsp; My Friends call me "Li" its my nickname
+- 💬&nbsp; My Friends call me "Lee" its my nickname

 - 🚀 &nbsp; i live in **Brasil** but i want to live in **Portugal** or **Canada**